 Of course, being the ocean, if you are lucky you may see almost anything from sea horses to sharks.
 We noticed it was sandy bottoms with limestone and coral mounds all around.
 So take your time underwater and explore on, under and around these formations nooks and crannies for some amazing things.

-Something to point out … Diving in Puerto Rico is not cheap — be prepared for $100+ for a 2-tank boat dive.
+Something to point out … Diving in Puerto Rico is not cheap , especially boat dives.
 Shore dives are a little less.

 Note: the operator we used has since changed hands, so we can’t comment specifically about any operator now.
 However, they all get great reviews, so pick one and DIVE IN!

-No matter which of these operators you choose for your day of diving, don’t forget to bring your C-card!
+No matter which operator you choose for your day of diving, don’t forget to bring your C-card!